Vernix caseosa

-Vernix caseosa, also known as vernix or birthing custard, is the waxy white substance found coating the skin of newborn human babies.
+Vernix caseosa, or simply vernix, is the waxy white substance found coating the skin of newborn human babies.
 It is produced by dedicated cells and is thought to have some protective roles during fetal development and for a few hours after birth.

 Etymology

 In Latin, vernix means varnish and caseosa means cheesy.
 The term was first published in 1846 in the Dunglison Dictionary of Medical Sciences.

 In-utero development

 Vernix is produced during a distinct phase of the epidermal development.
 Around the 21st week of gestation, periderm cells are being shed and replaced with stratum corneum; these shedding mix with secretions of sebum by the sebaceous glands to form vernix, which gradually covers the body in an anteroposterior and dorsoventral pattern.
 Vernix, in itself, is also believed to aid in the formation of stratum corneum.
 By early third trimester, the process is complete.

 Soon enough, part of the vernix is emulsified by increasing concentrations of pulmonary surfactants and desiccates, only to be consumed by the fetus; a corresponding increase in amniotic fluid turbidity is noticed.